nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 By now, incompatible equipment identified in the [Technical Survey](technical-survey) should be replaced and tested.

-### Smartcards activated
+### Activate Smartcards

 Smartcards will need to be activated.
 The new system is configured for staff, roles, names of sites.
-Who does this varies between the Commissioning Support Unit, Trainers and Practice Managers
+Who does this varies between the Commissioning Support Unit, Trainers and Practice managers.

 ### Check Registration links